Questions for Ithaka S+R’s Summer 2021 Fellow Cohort

-A strength that became apparent for me during my internship was my previous experience as an instructor.
+A strength that became apparent for me during my fellowship was my previous experience as an instructor.
 This experience was useful while I was working on a project that focused on the use of evidence-based learning techniques in the classroom.
 I was able to offer my perspective as someone who has taught and designed college courses.
 It reminded me that as important as research is, lived experiences are valuable as well, since they help to contextualize research.

 I honed my communication skills through pitching my project to various colleagues, collaborating with them, and the constant exchange of honest and constructive feedback.
 The deeply collaborative culture at Ithaka S+R certainly helped me develop my people skills, and I am excited to exercise these skills in every organization and team I will join in the future.